Oabdalah23/Space-Flight-AA131/Keplerian Orbit Propagator/README.md

 # Keplerian Orbit Propagator

 This MATLAB project simulates the propagation of a satellite in Earth orbit using Keplerian orbital elements.
 The simulation provides both 2D and 3D visualizations of the satellite's trajectory over a 24-hour period.
+Additionally, it includes tools for calculating the duration and frequency of satellite eclipses.

 ## Features